KlavdiiaKoval/kkv-code-test/README.md

 # Solution Overview

 File-to-file messaging pipeline using Go's standard library.
-Reads lines from a file (or directory in watch mode), sends them through an HTTP queue service, and writes them to output files, verifying content reproduction.
+Reads lines from a file (or directory), sends them through an HTTP queue service, and writes them to output files, verifying content reproduction.
 Only two processes are used: one for the queue service and one for the worker (reader/writer).

 ## Components

 - **queue-service**: In-memory FIFO queue with HTTP API.
 Endpoints:
 	- `POST /queues/:name/messages` (enqueue, accepts `application/octet-stream` or JSON `{ "message": "..." }`)
 	- `DELETE /queues/:name/messages/head` (dequeue, returns message as `application/octet-stream`)
 - **worker**: Single process that acts as both reader (producer) and writer (consumer).
-Supports single-file, stream, and directory watch modes.
+Supports single-file and directory watch.
 Communicates with the queue-service using the above endpoints.

 ---